 All inputs and outputs through the USB Expansion Slot are identified in X32 and M32 consoles by the Card Source Inputs/Outputs and can be routed to any channel on the mixer.

-Playback can send up to 10 outputs with a Playback Premium subscription.
-In order to take full advantage of the 10 audio outputs Playback can send with a Playback Premium subscription, the Card needs to be configured to receive 16 inputs from the connected USB device.
+Playback can send up to 10 outputs with a Playback Pro subscription, and up to 32 outputs with a Premium subscription.
+In order to take full advantage of Playback's output capabilities, the Card needs to be configured to receive 16 inputs from the connected USB device.

 Change the USB Card's input/output configuration:

 Navigate to the "Card" Tab

 Change the Card Configuration to receive 16 Inputs.
 Any configuration lower than 16 will not use all of Playback's 10 possible outputs.

 Step 3: Route the Card Inputs 1-10 to your Channel Mixer

 Once the card is configured to receive Playback's 10 outputs, the actual Card sources need to be patched to the mixer.